CTPim/bikesharing/README.md

 Two additional visualizations I would recommend would be:
-- differences in average trip time between genders -average distance covered on a Citibike (using starting and ending points)
+- differences in average trip time between genders
+- average distance covered on a Citibike (using starting and ending points)